Gemma came to Acorns aged 14. Her family history included neglect, physical and psychological abuse, with a suspicion of sexual abuse unconfirmed.

 Gemma first came into care when she was 9 years old, accessing both foster care and a children’s home provision.
 Following a safeguarding issue within her placement, Gemma moved to Acorns with a view to accessing our therapeutic support.

-Gemma had ADHD and regularly demonstrated risk taking behaviours.
-Gemma came to Acorns with criminal convictions for shop lifting, destruction of property and drug and alcohol misuse in the community.
+Gemma had ADHD and regularly demonstrated risk-taking behaviours.
+She came to Acorns with criminal convictions for shop lifting, destruction of property, and drug and alcohol misuse in the community.
 Gemma had not been in full time education for some time and was known to abscond from both previous homes and schools.

 Gemma initially refused to attend therapy aimed at building her emotional resilience.

 Despite some initial difficulties, Gemma did settle with time and started allowing staff to support her engagement in school.

 Acorns helped Gemma to limit her risk taking behaviour by encouraging her to develop more appropriate activities and by setting clear expectations and boundaries.

 Unconditional positive regard, a nurturing environment and consistent care aided Gemma with her low self-esteem and emotional difficulties.
 Gemma agreed to access therapy with the support of staff, who attended alongside her in particular sessions.
 This also supported her development of self-worth, identity and emotional resilience.

 Staff supported Gemma with an independence programme to help her to develop and understand the responsibilities of living an independent adult life.

 She remained at Acorns to complete her GCSE's and was accepted into a local college.
 Gemma also developed enough emotional resilience to rebuild a relationship with her mother and Gemma ceased her risk-taking behaviours.